Kyra Vassiliki: In art and literature

 In 1895, the gold-embroidered velvet purse of Vassiliki was bought by Nikolaos Konstantinidis for 25 drachmas.
 Vassiliki was depicted by various artists.
-She is briefly mentioned in a number of 19th-century novels, such as in Alexandre Dumas' The Count of Monte Cristo and by English author Richard A. Davenport in his The Life of Ali Pasha of Tepeleni, Vizier of Epirus.
+She is mentioned in a number of 19th-century novels, such as in Alexandre Dumas' The Count of Monte Cristo and by English author Richard A. Davenport in his The Life of Ali Pasha of Tepeleni, Vizier of Epirus.